 Scrapbooks That Chronicle Movements

 American writer Henry David Thoreau (famous for the book Walden and essay “Civil Disobedience”) was a well-known slavery abolitionist in the 1830s to 1860s.
 Perhaps lesser known is that his sister, Helen Thoreau, was also an activist for abolition, being one of the leaders of the Concord (MA) Female Anti-Slavery Society.
-The scrapbooks of anti-slavery news clippings that she led the assembly of served as inspiration for and education of the abolitionist activists.
+The scrapbooks of anti-slavery news clippings that of which she led the assembly served as inspiration for and education of the abolitionist activists.
 Several of these scrapbooks are digitized and available for viewing on the website of Middlebury College’s Abernathy Collection, here and here.

 It was an 1837 visit by the Grimké sisters that led to the founding of the Concord Female Anti-Slavery Society.
 Angelina Grimké and her sister Sarah Grimké were controversial and outspoken southern slavery abolitionists who lived most of their lives in the north.
 In 1839, they published a book called American Slavery As It Is: Testimony of a Thousand Witnesses, along with Angelina’s husband Theodore Weld.
 The book recounted the actual treatment of slaves by their owners, based on a scrapbook of newspaper accounts assembled by their group.
 It is still considered today to have been a powerful tool in the abolitionist movement.